hhaeri/econnlpcourse.github.io/lectures.md

 Meeting on: 26th and 28th October 2020 (Schedule with groups and papers will be put up towards the meeting dates!)

+# Review session

+Meeting on 30th October 2020

+# Term papers

+Write a problem statement for a research question in your discipline that you think can benefit from using NLP methods.
+Give some background about the problem, existing ways of addressing it, and how NLP can help.
+Write about what NLP approaches you learnt in this class can be useful for this problem.
+You are free to read any related literature, but I want you to come up with a problem statement of your own.
+Your writeups can be 2-4 pages long, and contain all the above mentioned information.

+There is no meeting afterwards.
+I will send you feedback by email.